-The Eastview Boys' and Girls' Club was founded in 1963 by the Simcoe Hall Women's Welfare League of Oshawa.
+The Eastview Boys and Girls Club was founded in 1963 by the Simcoe Hall Women's Welfare League of Oshawa.
 In 1989 the Eastview Boys and Girls Club received its own charter of operation with its own Board of Directors.
-The Club has a core membership of approximately 1000, located in twenty-one units across Durham, and serves an approximate user population of 6,000 per year, representing an age range from 4 years old to over 80 years old.
-However, the main client program base is 4-18 years of age.

 We welcomed Lisa McNee-Baker, our first female Executive Director in 2007.
-Lisa was responsible for leading many positive changes in our Club, including Eastview Boys' and Girls' Club officially changing its name to the Boys and Girls Club of Durham in 2011 to reflect that our club serves the entire Durham Region, and our club renovation in 2018.
-Lisa left her position as Executive Director in early 2019 and was replaced by Kathleen Hutton.
+Lisa was responsible for leading many positive changes in our Club, including Eastview Boys and Girls Club officially changing its name to the Boys and Girls Club of Durham in 2011 – which reflected that our Club had grown to serve the entire Durham Region – and our Club renovation in 2018.
+Lisa left her position as Executive Director in early 2019 and was replaced by our current Executive Director, Kathleen Hutton.

 In April 2021, Boys and Girls Clubs across Canada changed their names to BGC to reflect that our doors are open all kids and teens and to echo the inclusive practices we are known for - BGC serves people of all ages, backgrounds, and identities.